Mary P. Easley: Career

 After graduating from law school at Wake Forest, Easley worked as an assistant district attorney for Pender and New Hanover counties, working out of the office in Burgaw.
-She was one of the first woman to serve as an assistant district attorney in eastern North Carolina.
-Prior to moving to Raleigh, Easley ran a private law firm in Southport, North Carolina.
+She was among the first women to serve as an assistant district attorney in eastern North Carolina.
+Before moving to Raleigh, Easley ran a private law firm in Southport, North Carolina.

 During her husband's unsuccessful campaign for the United States Senate in 1990, she and her husband were accused of breaching ethical standards since she represented drug offenders whom her husband's office prosecuted.

 Easley worked as a law professor at North Carolina Central University, teaching trial practice, trial advocacy, and appellate advocacy.
 She also supervised law students representing criminal defendants through the university's clinic and was a faculty member for the National Institute of Trial Advocacy's southeast region.
 Easley helped lead a course in police management at North Carolina State University, joining the administration there in 2005 to run the university's Center for Public Safety Leadership.
 She was hired at North Carolina State University as an executive-in-residence and a senior lecturer, running a program for emergency rescue workers and coordinating law education initiatives.
 She built the Millenium Seminar series at North Carolina State, bringing in guest speakers including David Gergen, Robert Reich, Charlie Rose, Senator Lindsey Graham, Myles Brand, Bill Bradley, and Donna Shalala.